 Following up on our Domicile Report, here is a quick update on the most popular domiciles around the world.

 Since releasing our Domicile Report, jurisdictions in the Americas have not seen much radical change.
-Delaware continues to be the most popular domicile in the Americas, thanks to its superior speed, efficiency and cost.
+Delaware continues to be the most popular domicile in the Americas and the world, thanks to its superior speed, efficiency and cost.

-Delaware is the clear winner out of all the domiciles globally.
-Forming a fund is relatively quick, cheap and easy.
+Delaware is the clear winner out of all the VC domiciles globally.
+Forming an Alternative Investment Fund is relatively quick, cheap and easy.
 There are many affordable advisory, tax and legal services available to fund managers.

 - Tax uncertainties in the US due to potential changes in legislation

 Conclusion: Delaware continues to be a popular domicile for venture capital funds.
-It has a great set of legal precedents and US LPs will expect you to domicile here.
-Since most LPs are US citizens there is a high likelihood of this happening.
+It has a great set of legal precedents and US Limited Partners will typically expect you to domicile here.
+Since most LPs within Venture Capital are US citizens there is a high likelihood of this happening.
 Delaware is also starting to gain traction from fund managers across the globe due to increased KYC and AML measures in other fund domiciles.

 - Fund managers are required to register with the CIMA and face ongoing operations obligations which adds administrative costs for the fund